-Sheriff: Man arrested for driving into voter sign-up tent
+Florida man charged with driving into GOP voter sign-up tent

 JACKSONVILLE, Fla.
-(AP) — A sheriff’s office in Florida says a man has been arrested for driving through a voter registration tent in Jacksonville.
+(AP) — A man in Florida is under arrest after he deliberately drove a van into a tent where voters were being registered by local Republicans, authorities in Jacksonville said Sunday.

-The Jacksonville Sheriff’s Office said Sunday via social media that 27-year-old Gregory William Loel Timm has been charged with two counts of aggravated assault on a person 65 years old or older, one count of criminal mischief and driving with a suspended license.
+The Jacksonville Sheriff’s Office said via social media that 27-year-old Gregory William Loel Timm has been charged with two counts of aggravated assault on a person 65 years old or older, one count of criminal mischief and driving with a suspended license.
+The Republican party of Duval County said it had set up the tent on Saturday in order to register voters.

+The county GOP said via Twitter that six volunteers for President Donald Trump’s campaign “were intentionally targeted while registering voters.”

+“Kind of out of the blue, a man approached us in a van, was waving at us, kind of a friendly demeanor, thought he was coming up to talk to us, instead he accelerated his vehicle and plowed right into our tent, our tables,” volunteer Mark Alfieri told television station WJAX.

+Afterward, he backed up, recorded the damaged tent and scattered signs on his cell phone and made obscene gestures before leaving, Alfieri said.

 The sheriff’s office says deputies responded to the scene after receiving reports of a dispute.
-According to witnesses, Timm drove a van through a tent where they were working to register voters.

-There was no mention of which party was registering voters or whether anyone was injured.
-However, the Republican Party of Duval County said via Twitter that “six Trump Campaign volunteers were intentionally targeted while registering voters.”
+The tent appeared to be set up in a parking lot.
 There were no online court records posted for Timm on Sunday morning, so it wasn’t known if he had a lawyer.
 Jail records show he was still in custody Sunday morning.

 The sheriff’s office on Sunday didn’t immediately return a phone call or email seeking further details.